xnau/pardibee/readme.txt

 An individual record can be edited on the frontend of your website by someone who has the private link to that record.
 The purpose here is to let people maintain their own records.
 It's also possible to put things like survey questions in the form so you can get feedback from people.
 You have complete control over what fields appear on this form.
 Fields can be designated as showing up on the signup form, on the frontend user's form, and on the backend admin form.

+= How do I delete all the records but leave everything else in place? =

+The best way to do this is to perform a "truncate" on the table.
+You'll need to get direct access to the database to do this, usually using phpMyAdmin, which is typically found in your hosting control panel.
+Open the database and find the main participants database table...usually called "wp_participants_database".
+Perform a truncate on that table only.
+The truncate command is found by selecting the table, then under the "operations" tab in the lower right.

 = What if I just want them to sign up and fill out all their info at that point? =

 OK, just assign all the fields you want them to fill out to the signup form (this is done in the "manage fields" page).
 That form can be as big as you want.
 Then, remove the private link from the email they get when they sign up.